We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Plus, the auto-adjustment feature changes your incline and resistance levels during live classes so you can focus on your workout.

-The machine is equipped with a 14-inch (35.6-cm) HD touch screen and has oversized cushioned pedals, a fan, and comfortable handgrips.
+The machine is equipped with a 14-in (35.6-cm) HD touch screen and has oversized cushioned pedals, a fan, and comfortable handgrips.

 The Commercial 14.9 comes with a free 30-day iFit family membership, which you can renew for $39 per month.